 If you like to spend your time watching makeup video tutorials, experimenting with different techniques and makeup colors, and exploring new brands, a career in makeup artistry may be in your future.

 State License Requirements

 Makeup artists are not licensed or regulated by the state of Mississippi in any way, so you can get the training you feel you need and start working in this field!
 It may be wise to choose a training program that provides theoretical and practical training in areas like daily makeup application, special events, airbrush makeup, and color theory.

 You may enjoy a positive job outlook as a dedicated makeup professional in Mississippi.
-Much depends on what specialties you have and where youre willing to work.
+Much depends on what specialties you have and where you're willing to work.
 If you can use your skills to provide makeup for stage shows, special events like weddings, training for people who want to learn how to do their own makeup, and other situations, you may enjoy a strong job outlook.
-Between 2012 and 2022, O*Net anticipates a 4% increase in cosmetology jobs in Mississippi.
+Between 2016 and 2026, CareerOneStop anticipates a 6% increase in cosmetology jobs in Mississippi.
 This field really relies on referrals, so building a customer base can help you fill up your schedule more quickly.
 Salaries in makeup artistry differ significantly between work settings and working makeup artists.
-On average, makeup artists earn an average of $23,400 per year (O*Net, 2013).
-Your salary potential may depend on whether youre self-employed, freelance, or employed by a beauty employer.
+On average, makeup artists earn an average of $44,492 per year (ZipRecruiter, 2020).
+Your salary potential may depend on whether you're self-employed, freelance, or employed by a beauty employer.